zahichemaly/VNDBA/README.md

+Gitlab is now the official supported repository for this project.
+Issues and merge requests must be submitted at https://gitlab.com/thomas.herbeth/VNDB-Android

 # VNDB Android <img src="https://puu.sh/yVLHw/52006c86c3.png" height="50" align="right"/><a href="https://play.google.com/store/apps/details?id=com.booboot.vndbandroid"><img src="http://image.noelshack.com/fichiers/2017/12/1490206761-google-play-badge.png" height="50" align="right"/></a>

 This project is an open-source Android client for the Visual Novel Database (VNDB - https://vndb.org/).
 The purpose of this app is to relate information on visual novels and enable you to keep track of and mark the visual novels you played.
 You'll need a VNDB.org account to use this app.